 Do employers still need to comply with employment legislation?

 Yes.
-It is important that all decisions are taken in accordance with employment, and any other relevant, legislation.
+It is important that all decisions are taken in accordance with employment legislation, and any other relevant laws.

 There may also be significant reputational consequences for employers that do not act in an appropriate manner during the pandemic.